antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 - **End**: The end of the process.

 To summarise:
-- The flowchart has a loop providing an iterative process for refining the results of LLM function(s) pipeline.
+- We work within an iterative process for refining the results of LLM function(s) pipeline.
-- If the overall results are not satisfactory, it loops back to the outlining workflow stage.
+- If the overall results are not satisfactory, we loop back to the outlining workflow stage.
-- If additional LLM functions are made, it returns to the pipeline creation stage.
+- If additional LLM functions are made, we return to the pipeline creation stage.
-- The human inability or unwillingness to program transformations has a few decision steps for delegation to LLM .
+- Our (human) inability or unwillingness to program transformations has a few decision steps for delegation to LLMs.

 ------